DEVELOPMENT TOOLS

 4. Streamlined Project Deployment

-shopware-cli project init
+shopware-cli project ci

 # This automatically: